patrickbwarren/qgis-survex-import/README.md

 to Dow Cave is at NGR SD&nbsp;98378&nbsp;74300 (see below), which translates to
 (WGS84) 54&deg;&nbsp;9'&nbsp;52.2"&nbsp;N 2&deg;&nbsp;1'&nbsp;34.8"&nbsp;W
-in deg / min / sec (where one decimal place in the seconds corresponds to approximately 3m on the ground), or (WGS84) 54.16450&deg;&nbsp;N 2.02634&deg;&nbsp;W in decimal degrees (where five decimal places corresponds approximately to 1m on the ground).
+where one decimal place in the seconds corresponds to approximately 3m on the ground, or (WGS84) 54.16450&deg;&nbsp;N 2.02634&deg;&nbsp;W where five decimal places corresponds approximately to 1m on the ground).
 Online converters between British National Grid references and WGS84 latitudes and logitudes can be found on the internet by searching